From romantic chiffon saris to sexy bikinis, we pick out the most iconic Indian Bollywood fashion to see how it evolved from 1960s to 2010s.

 Indian Bollywood Fashion: 1990s

 The Indian films in 1990s focused on fashion like those in any other decade.
 The first half of 90s was all about ethnic-wear – long sleeves and sheer dupattas with short blouses.
 During the later half of the decade, things toned down with crop tops, shorts, off-shoulder, halter necks and denim overalls.
 Movies like Kuch Kuch Hota Hai and Dil To Pagal Hai introduced the trend of athleisure, where sportswear became acceptable as casual day-time clothing.
+The 90s Bollywood fashion has been responsible for some of the latest western fashion trends in India that are prevalent even in this decade.

 Indian Bollywood Fashion: 2000s